zoumson/FunctionArgumentsTemplate/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-C functions exchange information by means of parameters and arguments.
+C++ functions exchange information by means of parameters and arguments.
 The term parameter refers to any declaration within the parentheses following the function name in a function declaration or definition; the term argument refers to any expression within the parentheses of a function call.

 The following rules apply to parameters and arguments of C functions: